Global Philosophies & Worldviews and International Relations

 GLOBAL PHILOSOPHIES & WORLDVIEWS

-You will also look at the ways that Western philosophers and Jewish, Muslim and Christian theologians have looked at these issues.
+This Major gives you a chance to delve into these questions.
+You will explore what can be learned from the ‘wisdom’ of different traditions in our pluralist contemporary world - chiefly by asking how other people have worked through questions like these.
+This will take you on a journey across the world.
+You will study in depth how the philosophical and religious traditions of Asia have tackled these questions.
+You will also look at the ways that Western philosophers and Jewish, Muslim and Christian theologians have explored them.
 Along the way you will look at how people form - and reform their worldview.
 You will ask such questions as does scientism lead to a reduction in human capacity for engaging with reality?
 Is the Western secularisation model fundamentally colonialist?

 INTERNATIONAL RELATIONS